huzaifameer/huzaifameer/README.md

 ## 📬 Contact Me

 Let's chat!
-You can reach me via [Email](huzaifaameer00@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/huzaifa-ameer-28a126253) and [Twitter](Link to Twitter).
+You can reach me via [Email](huzaifaameer00@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/huzaifa-ameer-28a126253).
 I'm always up for engaging discussions and collaborations.

 ## 💻 Let's Code Together